-The most serious–and most common– boating offense is boating while intoxicated (sometimes referred to as “BWI”).
-The drunk driver of the waterways is a threat to himself or herself, passengers and to everyone in or around the water.
+The most serious—and most common—boating offense is boating while intoxicated (sometimes referred to as BWI).
+The drunk driver of the waterways is a threat to themselves, passengers, and everyone in or around the water.
 Boating while intoxicated is both a state and federal offense.

 Wilson Kehoe Winingham brings you this information with best regards for you and your family’s safety.